tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 # APSToolsLib

-This is a library of utilities including a service tracker that beats the <BEEEP> out of the default one, including exception rather than null response on timeout, timeout specification, getting a proxied service implementation that automatically uses the tracker, allocating a service, calling it, and deallocating it again.
+This is a library of utilities including a service tracker that is far better than the default one, including exception rather than null response on timeout, timeout specification, getting a proxied service implementation that automatically uses the tracker, allocating a service, calling it, and deallocating it again.
 This makes it trivially easy to handle a service being restarted or redeployed.
 It also includes a logger utility that will lookup the standard log service and log to that if found, otherwise just log to stdout.

 This bundle provides no services.
 It just makes all its packages public.
 Every bundle included in APS makes use of APSToolsLib so it must be deployed for things to work.